2026 Bedford Field Notes

 The rivers and streams that crisscross Bedford—including the pristine Mianus River running through the Bedford Village Historic District—and the lands around them, are brimming with life.
 Some of it is visible to the naked eye, yet mysteries abound both above and below the ground.
 Come learn all about the distinctive ecology of Bedford, in the company of friends and neighbors.

-Moderated by “CBS Sunday Morning” correspondent David Pogue, Bedford Field Notes will feature nationally acclaimed speakers—including iNaturalist Executive Director Dr. Scott Loarie (April 24), Waterkeeper Alliance CEO Mark Yaggi (May 21), and legendary landscape architect Kate Orff (June 11)—along with distinguished local experts, in a series of insightful conversations.
+Moderated by “CBS Sunday Morning” correspondent David Pogue, Bedford Field Notes will feature nationally acclaimed speakers—including Dr. Andrew Farnsworth of the Cornell Lab of Ornithology (April 15), forester and bestselling author Ethan Tapper (May 7), and entomologist Dr. Jessica Ware of the American Museum of Natural History (June 3)—along with distinguished local experts, in a series of insightful conversations.

 About Mianus River Gorge